 Early Life

-Georgina Hope Rinehart was born on February 9, 1954, in Perth, Western Australia.
-She is the only child of Lang Hancock, a prominent iron ore magnate, and Hope Margaret Nicholas.
-Her early life was spent in the Pilbara region, and she attended St Hilda's Anglican School for Girls in Perth.
-She briefly studied economics at the University of Sydney before joining her father's business, gaining a deep understanding of the iron ore industry.
+Gina Rinehart was born Georgina Hope Hancock on February 9, 1954, in Perth, Western Australia.
+She spent her early childhood in the Pilbara region of Western Australia, living on large sheep and cattle properties with her parents.
+From the age of eight, she attended St Hilda's Anglican School for Girls in Perth.
+She briefly studied economics at the University of Sydney but dropped out to work for her father at Hancock Prospecting.

 Rise to Success